exercism/problem-specifications/exercises/isbn-verifier/description.md

 Given a string the program should check if the provided string is a valid ISBN-10.
 Putting this into place requires some thinking about preprocessing/parsing of the string prior to calculating the check digit for the ISBN.

-The program should allow for ISBN-10 both with and without separating dashes to be verified.
+The program should be able to verify ISBN-10 both with and without separating dashes.

 ## Caveats